commonknowledge/contracts/src/example-sow.md

 ## Rate

-We charge on a time and materials basis at £XXX+VAT per developer day.
+We charge on a time and materials basis at £XXX+VAT per hour.
 We work in two-week iterations with a maximum of 8 developer days per developer per iteration.

 The Common Knowledge team for each iteration will be decided on an iteration-by-iteration basis in discussion with the project owner and with regard to the iteration's deliverables.